RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

       name: nginx-config
 ```

 After having extended the playbook to add the loadbalancer configuration, you need to add the template file for the configuration.

-In your favorite editor create the file *$WORK_DIR/roles/nginx-config/templates/default.template* and add the following content:
+:boom: In your favorite editor create the file *$WORK_DIR/roles/nginx-config/templates/default.template* and add the following content:

 ```
 upstream backend {